groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 ## Dinner:
-I have been following this thai lady on youtube called "ThaiFood Chef".
+I have been following this Thai lady on YouTube called "ThaiFood Chef".
 I've made several of her recipes and they are all simple and delicious.
-Today I made Thai Pork Salad which is spicy, sour, sweet, umami.
-It was just an explosion of flavor and freshness from the herbs.
+Today I made Thai Grilled Pork Salad which is spicy, sour, sweet, umami.
+It was just an explosion of flavor and fresh tasting from the herbs.
 I also added some cherry tomatoes from our garden and each of them is like a flavor bomb.
 It's going to be hard to go back to store bought tomatoes after this.
 For vegetables I made a simple dashi soup with tofu, carrots and chrysanthemum greens.
 For once we didn't play pickleball after dinner so I decided to hand wash my car.
 I don't do it very often but I must say it's very satisfying to see my car so clean and knowing that I did it.

-***Day 1 Total: $35.63***
+# Day 1 Total: $35.63

 Day 2: